+The Heart Rhythm Society recognizes that individuals with postural orthostatic tachycardia syndrome often have reduced left ventricular mass, stroke volume, and blood volume, resulting in poor exercise tolerance and deconditioning.
 An expert consensus statement from the Heart Rhythm Society for treating postural orthostatic tachycardia syndrome gave a weak recommendation, based on randomized trials, for a regular, structured, and progressive exercise program for patients with the syndrome.
-Among other treatments, the Society classified one as "weak recommendation," (acute intravenous infusion with saline), while the other six were "equivalent, benefits possibly exceed risks," or "not recommended" (Sheldon, 2015).
+Among other treatments, the Society classified one as a "weak recommendation," (acute intravenous infusion with saline), while the other six were "equivalent, benefits possibly exceed risks," or "not recommended."
+The guideline acknowledged that few treatments have been rigorously studied, and there was no consensus as to whether specific treatments should be targeted to subsets of the syndrome or whether a uniform approach should be used (Sheldon, 2015).